Stock up on rapid antigen tests and 'boost like crazy' before Omicron spreads - epidemiologist - NZ Herald

 "So flipping this to lessons for New Zealand: Get heaps of rapid antigen tests in before you get Omicron and change your surveillance systems, or at least have them ready to go to pivot to being less reliant on PCR when the numbers of Omicron go up.

-"And follow some of the UK example of getting some free rapid antigen tests out towards citizens who have got some ready for when Omicron arrives."
+"And follow some of the UK examples of getting some free rapid antigen tests out towards citizens, who have got some ready for when Omicron arrives."

-He said New Zealand could take a few more steps to keeping Covid-19 out because it had "the advantage of learning from pretty much every other country".
+He said New Zealand could take a few more steps to keep Covid-19 out because it had "the advantage of learning from pretty much every other country".

 "Try and keep the borders really strong which New Zealand has excelled at and wait for better vaccines that have wider coverage and not let Omicron in.
 I think the chances of pulling that off are remote because Omicron will get in at some point.